treknuts/astro-blog/src/pages/posts/color-theme.md

   window.localStorage.setItem("theme", theme);
 ```

-## Let the user toggle the theme
+## Let the user choose

 Now we let the user toggle the theme.
 In my implementation, we put a button in the navigation menu that the user can click to toggle the theme.
-We just need to grab the button from the dom and add an even listener to it and toggle the theme based on what's in `localstorage`
+We just need to grab the button from the dom and add an even listener to it.
+Then I toggle the theme based on what's in `localstorage`

 ```javascript
   const handleToggleClick = () => {